 NPC offers many classes in a traditional lecture, discussion, and/or laboratory format.
-These classes are identified as LEC in the class schedule.

 Interactive Video and Multimedia Learning Environments

 NPC also offers interactive instructional video and multimedia classes with a number of exciting components that use new digital technologies linking all of our locations.
 This flexible format allows us to expand our course offerings to provide more educational options closer to your home.
 An academic adviser can answer questions prior to registering for these classes.